2017-usfca-biol-395/ifinney-final-project/Final_Report.md

 Introduction
 ============

+In the past couple of years, the images “fat cats” have become a popular sight on many social media networks, ranging from funny videos of cats toppling over and fat cat memes to having entire pages dedicated to showcasing fat cats.
+Mainstream media glorifies and even commodifies from these images of fat cats because they’re seen as “adorable and funny”.
+One of the main problems presented here is the polarization of obesity between humans and animals.
+The risk of obesity in humans is something that the majority society views as a public health issue that needs to be eradicated.
+In contrast, obesity in domesticated animals, especially cats, are something to be celebrated so often owners continue to reward their fury friends with more food and treats which contributes to them gaining even more weight and eventually experiencing obesity.

+Obesity is defined as the accumulation of excess adipose tissue in the body that is sufficient enough to impair body health or function.
+Those categorized as obese are generally considered to be 25-27% above the ideal body weight (Linder and Mueller, 2014).
+Obesity is a disorder that humans and domesticated animals, like cats, commonly suffer from.
+Both humans and domesticated animals are experiencing a steady increase in the number of affected individuals (Scarlett *et al.*, 1994).
+Obesity is usually the result of an imbalance in dietary intake, energy utilization, or genetics.
+The factors that may lead to these imbalances range from a variety of internal and causes like activity level, environmental lifestyle, hormonal levels, and genetics.
+Some of the effects that obesity can have on domesticated animals can be highly detrimental.
+It can lead to problems such as orthopedic disease, diabetes, cardiorespiratory disease, urinary disorders, dermatological diseases, and neoplasia (German, 2006).
+The culmination of these problems eventually leads an overall poor health and an inevitable increase in mortality.

+Currently, the prevalence of obese and overweight cats has been calculated between 40-60% (Colliard *et al.*, 2009).
+The relationship between cats and their human owners is important because it affects the dietary and behavioral development in many of the cats that are overweight or obese.
+Many obese cats fail to establish normal feeding behaviors, Controlled satiety, and adept exercise as a result of misinterpretation and lack of attention from their owners.
+For dogs, eating and exercise are activities that are shared socially between the dog and its human.
+Because owners are actively engaged with their dogs, there is more control over the balance how much the dog intakes as well as how much exercise the dog receives.
+The dynamic between cats and their owners is often much less connected.
+Most cats, in contrast, do not seek or need as much social interaction with their owners so this leads to their owners having less supervision over their health.
+Owners will often assume that their cat is asking for food when they initiate contact (Kienzle *et al.*, 2001).
+Their behaviors get misinterpreted and their owner gives them food which then results in the cat learning that initiating contact results in a reward of food.
+Obviously, the cat will continue this behavior more often and the owner will continue to provide “the reward”.
+Now, the cat will have an imbalance in the amount of dietary intake and exercise their receiving on a daily basis which leads to the cat becoming obese.

+One of the most prevalent and studied factors for the cause of obesity in cats is neutering.
+It has been highly suggested that neutering causes a decrease in the metabolic rate of these animals (Hoenig and Ferguson, 2002).
+Scientists have also noted that neutering also leads to these animals having an increased intake in food consumption from the culmination of more satiety hormones (Flynn *et al.*, 1996).
+Although neutering can be linked to an increase in weight gain and obesity, the positive effect it is has in population control and the environment is highly beneficial.
+About 100 million feral and abandoned cats reside in the United States.
+These are cats are responsible for about almost a billion injuries or deaths that occur among other wildlife like birds, small mammals, reptiles, amphibians, and fish (Scott *et al.*, 2002).
+Thanks to programs that practice trap-neuter-return (TNR) practices or rescues, the number of the feline population can be better controlled as well as the longevity of other wildlife populations (Gibson *et al.*, 2002).
+Because the benefits of neutering outweigh the negative effects, most pet owners will often choose the former so other measures need to be taken to prevent this growing issue.
+The most common solutions to treating and preventing obesity are with diet restriction and energy expenditure (Sloth, 1992).
+Although these solutions can be effective, they often rely on the dedication of the individual pet owner to provide adequate treatment which is not always the most reliable option especially when considering serious cases of obesity.
+Presently, there are no medical applications that have been implemented to solve this problem.
+One potential strategy could be to examine how the microbiome of obese cats differs from that of lean cats.
+In studies done on mice, high-fat diets have been linked to differences in the ratio of certain genus species.
+Focusing on these possible differences could potentially lead to new applications for obesity treatment in the feline population.

-Manuel A. Fischer et al. published a paper titled *Effects of obesity, energy restriction and neutering on the faecal microbiota of cats* where they performed a broad experiment that looked at the overall differences in microbiota between leans cats that were neutered and intact and neutered obese cats before and after undergoing energy restriction.
+Manuel A. Fischer et al. published a paper titled *Effects of obesity, energy restriction and neutering on the faecal microbiota of cats* where they performed a broad experiment that looked at the overall differences in the microbiota between lean cats that were neutered and intact and neutered obese cats before and after undergoing energy restriction.
 The focus of my investigation was to observe the level of diversity using abundance and richness over the different types of neutered cats using the dataset I obtained from this study.
 Looking at these variables for this particular dataset, I hoped to determine exactly which microbial communities caused those differences.
-I hypothesized that there would be distinctive differences in the diversity and abundance in the microbial communities between lean and obese cats.
+I hypothesized that there would be distinctive differences in the diversity and abundance in the microbial communities between lean and obese cats which contribute to the present differences seen in their weight.

 Methods
 =======